 In addition to marketing and fundraising communications, we also process personal information in the following ways that are within our legitimate organisational interests:

-- We may analyse data we hold about you to ensure that the content and timing of communications that we send you are as relevant to you as
+- We may analyse data we hold about you to ensure that the content and timing of communications that we send you are relevant to you

 - We may also process information in order to fulfil our statutory obligations and regulatory responsibilities.